Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe bottom card represents the critical factor that decides what will come to pass.
-Magick Mirror (The Moon), when reversed: Clarity, control and peace in troublesome times.
+Click for DetailsThe card second from the left represents the emotional vision: how passions and values are creatively stimulated by the mental vision.
+The Moon, when reversed: Clarity, control and peace in troublesome times.
 Increased psychic abilities.
 Temptations, small problems and minor setbacks overcome.
 The dawning of a new day.